 Hearing Aids.
 Including, but not limited to, semi-implantable hearing devices, audient bone conductors and Bone Anchored Hearing Aids.
 A hearing aid is any device that amplifies sound.
-Hearing Aids for covered Dependents through age 18 are covered as listed in Covered Services.
+Hearing aids for eligible dependents age 18 or younger are covered as outlined under Covered Services.